 Neil’s areas of expertise are development monitoring, technical due diligence (TDD) and dilapidations.
 He also has a keen interest in sustainability.
-He is head of TFT’s Edinburgh office and part of the firm’s TDD and dilapidations working party.
+He is a Partner, head of TFT’s Edinburgh office and part of the firm’s TDD and dilapidations working party.
 He is a member of the RICS Scotland Building Surveying Professional Group Board and the Scottish Property Federation Building Standards and Sustainability Committees.

 Neil’s prominent clients include Tishman Speyer, Aviva, Steinhoff, Tesco, APG, L&G, Amber Infrastructure and the University of St Andrews.

 I enjoy doing what I do due to the variety of the work, from a small dilapidation assessment for £30k to a massive development for £705 million.
 We also get to work alongside a whole variety of different people.